 Think instead about how you wish to use the space, write a list of the functional things you would like your kitchen to do for you and discuss how you want the kitchen to relate to other areas in the house with your kitchen designer to customise an efficient layout for your home.

-The days of all gloss are gone my friends.
 Kitchen renovators are lucky to now have a wide variety of tactile options available to them when considering surfaces.
 From timbers and stone to concrete and laminates and glass – your kitchen palette can be as organic, industrial or warm as you would like.

 Surfaces play a big role in the design and functionality of your kitchen space so consider again how you want your kitchen to interact with the rest of the house.
 Gloss surfaces can reflect light and noise while concrete surfaces can appear cool.
 How do the surfaces you are interested in work with the rest of your home?

 Modern appliances are as clever as it gets – from steaming and humidity controls to self-cleaning products.
 There is an appliance for pretty much anything these days!

 Perhaps you love cooking and would like a start of the art oven or time poor families might want a self-cleaning oven and induction technology to immediately heat and cook food.
 A homeowner with a vision for a sustainable home might want appliances that use eco-settings.

 There is no rule when it comes to appliances so we recommend researching and tailor your appliances around your lifestyle and how you want to use the kitchen.

 The average kitchen renovator allows 20% of their budget for appliances but for a home cook or a homeowner committed to complete sustainability, you could be interested in investing more.

 Even the smallest kitchens can get clever with storage!
 Look for solutions that will allow for more storage but will also mean you can easily find and access items around your kitchen.